-Eventually, at some point through your baby’s 1st year, they will begin to show signs of teething.
+Eventually, at some point through your baby’s 1st year, they will begin to have teething symptoms.
 Although, it’s important to note that some babies may not actually get their first tooth until closer to 14 months depending on their genetics and how premature they were at birth.

 - 6 months – lower central incisors appear